-WHAT: The 3rd Annual Wabeno Art & Music Fest (WAM Fest) is set for Saturday, August 5th featuring live music on two stages, fine art sales, “plein air” competition, “arty” activities for kids, mini art and music workshops, unique and traditional-festival food, drink, art and 50-50 raffles and more.
+WHAT: The 4th Annual Wabeno Art & Music Fest (WAM Fest) is set for Saturday, August 4th featuring live music, fine art sales, “plein air” competition, “arty” activities for kids, mini art and music workshops, unique and traditional-festival food, drink, art and 50-50 raffles and more.
 The event runs from 10 a.m. to 10 p.m. in historic downtown Wabeno, Highway 32 in Forest County.

 WHERE: Wabeno, Wisconsin.
-Music performances will be held at the Wabeno Band Shell and the East Pavilion.
+Music performances will be held at the Wabeno Band Shell.
 On the green in front of the Logging Museum there will be an open-air art competition, as well as a food & drink concession, and a children’s stage.
 Several locations along North Branch Street (Hwy 32) will be open, including restaurants, bars and shops along the street.

 Headliner Musical Group: Water Street Jacks

 Water Street Jacks is an Americana band out of Sauk Prairie, Wisconsin.
 Educators by day, the band grew out of getting together to play for students at a staff variety show at Sauk Prairie Middle School where Ted Harter (lead vocals and rhythm guitar) is the principal and Hans Fester (drums, harmonica, vocals) is a Physical Education Teacher.
 Along the way Ted and Hans picked up two Sauk Prairie High School staff members: Vocal Music Teacher, Matt Brennan (keys, vocals) and School Counselor, Owen Murphy (mandolin, vocals).
 They formed The Jacks and began to play in earnest in 2016 for local events and at their home pub, The Woodshed Ale House.